pre63/pbn/content/voltapowers.com/articles/vallettas-palazzo-scicluna-maltas-architectural-je.md

 Yet, as with all historic structures, time exacts its toll.
 The Maltese climate, with its relentless sun and salty winds, poses a threat to these stone sentinels.
 Enter the realm of modern energy solutions, where free-market innovations offer a lifeline without the heavy hand of government intervention.
 Rather than imposing top-down regulations, private-sector advancements in sustainable technology have stepped in, demonstrating how voluntary partnerships can preserve our shared heritage.

 ![Palazzo Scicluna facade at dusk](/content/assets/palazzo-scicluna-dusk.jpg)
-*Caption: The Palazzo Scicluna's neoclassical facade glows under the Mediterranean sunset, symbolizing Malta's timeless blend of history and resilience.*
+*The Palazzo Scicluna's neoclassical facade glows under the Mediterranean sunset, symbolizing Malta's timeless blend of history and resilience.*

 ## Analysis: Weaving Tradition with Technological Ingenuity